mkeerthikini-rgb/SCT_ML_4/README.md

 # Hand Gesture Recognition using SVM

-This project implements a Hand Gesture Recognition system using Support Vector Machine (SVM).
+This project implements a Hand Gesture Recognition system using Support Vector Machine (SVM)..

 The model classifies different hand gestures from image data.